nattirobbles/olist-ecommerce-analytics/README.md

 ## 📌 Project Overview

-This project analyzes Olist, a Brazilian e-commerce marketplace that connects small and medium-sized businesses with major online sales channels.
+This project analyzes data from Olist, a Brazilian e-commerce marketplace that connects small and medium-sized businesses with major online sales channels.

-The analysis covers the period 2017–2018 and aims to understand operational and commercial behavior within the platform, focusing on logistics performance, sales dynamics, and customer satisfaction.
+The analysis covers the period 2017–2018 and aims to understand the platform’s commercial and operational behavior by analyzing sales performance, order dynamics, logistics efficiency, and customer satisfaction.

+The analysis focuses on identifying patterns in sales evolution, delayed and canceled orders, and their impact on customer experience.

+It also explores product category performance, the role of sellers in customer satisfaction, and the relationship between delivery performance and reviews.

+Finally, a sentiment analysis model using Hugging Face was applied to classify customer reviews, and key insights were summarized in an interactive dashboard to support business decision-making.

 ---